xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ## Automatic document splitting

-The back office ingestion API provides functionality to automatically split a document into multiple parts and create a snippet for each of this parts.
+The back office ingestion API provides functionality to automatically split a document into multiple parts and create a snippet for each of these parts.

 The system uses Natural language processing (NLP) algorithms to split the document.

 This algorithm will be improved over time.
-This means a document ingested now and a equal document ingested in the future might have different splits.
-Additionally, not all NLP splitting algorithms are deterministic so we can't guarantee fully deterministic behavior even with the same algorithm.
+This means a document ingested now and an equal document ingested in the future might have different splits.
+Additionally, not all NLP splitting algorithms are deterministic, so we can't guarantee fully deterministic behaviour even with the same algorithm.

-Currently, the splitting works only for the language set when the system is configured.
+The splitting works only for the language set when the system is configured.
 The default is English.
 If you need another language, please contact us.
 We are working to add support for multiple languages to our text-splitting algorithm.

-Automatic splitting can be enabled on a per document bases by setting the `"split"` option to `true` like shown in the example below.
+Automatic splitting can be enabled on a per-document basis by setting the `"split"` option to `true` as shown in the example below.

-When using documents with multiple snippets it is highly recommended to use the snippet id for many use-cases, more details can be found in the [section about documents with multiple snippets](#documents-with-multiple-snippets).
+When using documents with multiple snippets, it is highly recommended to use the snippet id for many use cases.
+More details can be found in the [section about documents with multiple snippets](#documents-with-multiple-snippets).

-If a search using `include_snippet` returns a snippet from a split document then the returned snippet will be the "split" segment produced by the splitting algorithm.
+If a search using `include_snippet` returns a snippet from a split document, the returned snippet will be the "split" segment produced by the splitting algorithm.

 For example the ingestion of (from BAnz AT 13.07.2023 B1 page 3):